 - A successful candidate will have substantial prior research experience

 - Biophysics is a broadly interdisciplinary program.
 We welcome applications from students from a wide variety of undergraduate training experiences.
-Most of our applicants have received significant training (through a combination of courses or research) in areas such as chemistry, physics, biochemistry, cell and molecular biology, calculus through differential equations, computer science, or computational biology.
+Most of our applicants have received significant training (through a combination of courses or research) in one or more areas such as chemistry, physics, biochemistry, cell and molecular biology, calculus through differential equations, computer science, or computational biology.

 - We particularly welcome applications from 1) students with a strong background in one of our main research areas; 2) students with broad interdisciplinary training; 3) students with mastery in a single field wishing to develop interdisciplinary training.